Pinoy Messianic

 rise from the dead.
 All these observed the fourteenth day of the passover

-, deviating in no respect, but following the rule of
+according to the gospel, deviating in no respect, but following the rule of

 faith.